NSF INCLUDES Planning Grants NSF Wide Programs

 These grants support planning efforts necessary to build capacity to establish future centers, alliances, or other large-scale networks endeavoring to address a broadening participation challenge in STEM at scale.

 - An NSF INCLUDES Planning Grant is not a prerequisite for future NSF INCLUDES competitions.

 - Prior NSF INCLUDES funding is not required to be eligible for a Planning Grant.

 - NSF INCLUDES Design and Development Launch Pilots are encouraged to apply.

 For more information, please see the full solicitation, NSF 19-600.

 NSF INCLUDES Webinars

-Webinars will be scheduled soon for the INCLUDES Planning Grant Solicitation 19-600.
+Other webinars may be scheduled for the INCLUDES Planning Grant Solicitation 19-600 in the future.

 Upcoming Live Question and Answer Sessions

 - November 7, 2019 at 1 pm EST.